The Rapping Judge and the Warm Body with a Bar Card

 The warm body

-Despite the P.I.’s confidence in him — or at least in his ability to beat the prosecution’s case — Beloof did not want to call his relatives as witnesses or challenge the tainted identification, and she scoffed at his request to subpoena Coleman’s handwriting for comparison.
+Despite the P.I.’s confidence in his case, Beloof did not want to call his relatives as witnesses or challenge the tainted identification, and she scoffed at his request to subpoena Coleman’s handwriting for comparison.
 According to J.J., she claimed that it was “not possible.”
-That, of course, was laughably false.
-Apparently Beloof had prejudged J.J. as guilty and stupid.

-She rarely met with J.J., visiting him in jail just once, and then only because he had written her a letter maintaining his innocence and demanding that she do more to defend him.
+She rarely met with J.J., visiting him in jail just once, and only because he had written her a letter maintaining his innocence and demanding that she do more to defend him.

 Linda Beloof, Hearing of May 28, 2014, Page 30